adiletbaimyrza/AdiletBaimyrza/README.md

 ### Hi, there!
 I'm Adilet👋
-#### Front-end Developer & UX/UI Designer
 ---
-I am passionate about web development, and I dedicate a significant part of my life to it.
-I am commited to details, because I believe that details make a difference in creating elegant user experiences.
+I am a Front-end Developer.

-I take pride in everything I do, and am always eager to take on challenging projects that push me to my limits.
+I take pride in everything I do, and am always eager to take on challenging projects.
 My skillset includes JavaScript, Python, React, HTML5 and CSS, and it is exponentially growing 😉.
 Welcome to my GitHub repo.

 ### My Tech Stack